SumoLogic/sumologic-documentation/docs/integrations/web-servers/apache-tomcat.md

 </tomcat-users>
 ```

-**Verification Step: **You can ssh to Tomcat pod and run following commands to make sure Telegraf (and Jolokia) is scraping metrics from your Tomcat Pod:
+**Verification Step**: You can ssh to Tomcat pod and run following commands to make sure Telegraf (and Jolokia) is scraping metrics from your Tomcat Pod:
 ```bash
 curl localhost:9273/metrics
 ```